Fortress (chess)

-Fortresses pose a problem for computer chess: computers fail to recognize fortress-type positions and are unable to achieve the win against them despite claiming a winning advantage.

 Fortress in a corner

 Perhaps the most common type of fortress, often seen in endgames with only a few pieces on the board, is where the defending king is able to take refuge in a corner of the board and cannot be forced away or checkmated by the superior side.
 These two diagrams furnish two classic examples.
 In both cases, Black simply shuffles their king between a8 and the available square adjacent to a8 (a7, b7, or b8, depending on the position of the white king and pawn).
 White has no way to dislodge Black's king, and can do no better than a draw by stalemate or some other means.